evrajireddy/independent-project/readme.md

 That's how an array is reducing to a sum.

-Also, note the second argument of arr.reduce(summarize, 0) — the sum of array items is initialized with 0.
+Also, note the second argument of arr.reduce(callback, 0) — the sum of array items is initialized with 0.

 The callback would be invoked five times, with the arguments and return values in each call being as follows